 Investment Valuation and Income Recognition.
-The Plan's investments are held in the United Air Lines, Inc. 401(k) Plans Master Trust (the "Trust"), which was established for the investment of assets of the Plan and several other plans sponsored by United and administered by the Trustee.
-The investments of the Trust are reported at fair value (See Note 9 "Fair Value Measurements") except for participant loans as described above.
+The Plan's investments are held in the United Airlines, Inc. 401(k) Plans Master Trust (the "Trust"), which was established for the investment of assets of the Plan and several other plans sponsored by United and administered by the Trustee.
+The investments of the Trust are reported at fair value (see Note 9 of this report) except for participant loans as described above.
 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (the exit price).